mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 <figcaption>

-Example of a few-shot prompt, a form of in-context learning, that provides several examples about specific jargon before the actual sentence to analyze.
+An example of a few-shot prompt, a form of in-context learning, that provides several examples about specific jargon before the actual sentence to analyze.

 </figcaption>
 </figure>